-Everton in the Community are increasing activity on its ‘Blue Family’ campaign in response to the latest national lockdown.
+Everton and Everton in the Community are increasing activity on its ‘Blue Family’ campaign in response to the latest national lockdown.

 ‘Blue Family’, first launched in March 2020, is a coordinated engagement campaign that maintains contact with fans and participants and provides vital support and assistance to some of the most vulnerable, socially isolated, and at-risk members of the community during the ongoing pandemic.

 In the last 10 months, the campaign has directly supported more than 27,000 vulnerable and at-risk families, made almost 25,000 check-in and welfare calls, delivered in excess of 14,000 emergency food parcels and provided more than 250,000 meals for school children, participants and local residents – as well as delivering bespoke online content consumed by millions across the world, aimed at keeping people connected.

 And, following news this week of a return to a full national lockdown across the UK, the Club and its charity are further stepping up the ‘Blue Family’ efforts.

 The expansion of activity will include increased outbound calls to fans, additional support to deal with an increase in referrals for people in need of support and assistance and expanded content output to keep communities across Liverpool and beyond connected.

 This increased support is in addition to the charity’s ongoing support for the participants of its 40+ programmes.
 These are continuing remotely, delivering online education, fitness and coaching sessions, tailored mental health support, regular welfare calls and bespoke wrap-around support to the vulnerable, elderly and/or at-risk participants.
 This work supports the aim of helping to address the rising social issues caused by the pandemic including social isolation and the widening inequality gap in education.